datajoint-company/DJ-NWB-Guo-Inagaki-2017/README.md

 # Guo, Inagaki et al., 2017
 Data pipeline for Guo, Inagaki et al., 2017 from Svoboda Lab.

+Data consists of both extracellular and whole-cell recording at the ALM and thalamus regions.
+The recordings were performed on mice performing tactile discrimination task with and without unilateral photoinhibition.

 This study revealed the thalamic neurons exhibited selective persistent delay activity that predicted movement direction, which is similar to the anterior lateral motor cortex (ALM).
 This data pipeline contains the ephys and behavior data, and their corresponding analysis that replicate the figures in the paper.

 This project presents a DataJoint pipeline design for the data accompanying the paper